oracle-livelabs/security/database/secure-legacy-application/configure-adb-instance/configure-adb-instance.md

     ![Enter admin credentials](images/atp-password.png)

 5. Change network access to **allowed IPs and VCNs only** and change IP notation type to **CIDR Block.
-Input the CIDR value of 0.0.0.0/0 into the blank field.**
+Input the CIDR value of 0.0.0.0/0 into the blank field.** Make sure that the option for **requiring mutual TLS (mTLS) authentication remains unchecked**.

     ![Enter admin credentials](images/secure-access.png)